Tag: 5MR (Page 1 of 3)

 1. Rose-breasted Grosbeak A regular enough vagrant in L.A.
 County that a park in my 5MR is bound to host one.

 2. Lesser Black-backed Gull – Increasingly spotted in L.A.
-County, but only once along the coast (2014).
+County, but only once along the coast in my 5MR (2014).
 It’s past time for me to find one.
+UPDATE 1/20/25: Lesser Black-backed Gull at Dockweiler Beach.

 4. Chimney Swift – This one is all about ID skills.
 Each spring, the Vaux Swifts move through, and amongst them is surely a Chimney Swift or two.
 Do I have the patience to bird every bird and pick out the rarity?
 That’s the premise of this whole exercise, isn’t it?